 The minor serves students who want to explore intersections between their major, art and entrepreneurship.
 Emerging arts entrepreneurs need to be able to communicate to—and understand— the market of artists they are trying to serve.
 This interdisciplinary approach only happens at NC State.

 What is the admissions process?

-Current NC State students can declare or drop the arts entrepreneurship minor using this form.
+Current NC State students can use the self-service Change of Degree Application (CODA) portal to add the arts entrepreneurship minor to their degree plan.
 Afterward, a minor advisor will contact you to discuss your goals, a plan of study, and the expectations of the music department.
 Prospective students do not need to declare the minor in advance of their admission to the university.

 What are the requirements for the Arts Entrepreneurship Minor?